imgui-rs/imgui-rs/README.markdown

 ## Compiling and running the demos

+Examples are under the imgui-examples directory.

     git clone https://github.com/Gekkio/imgui-rs
     cd imgui-rs
     git submodule update --init --recursive
+    cd imgui-examples
     cargo test

     cargo run --example hello_world
     cargo run --example test_window
     cargo run --example test_window_impl

 Note to Windows users:  You will need to use the *MSVC ABI* version of the Rust compiler along with its associated [dependencies](https://www.rust-lang.org/en-US/downloads.html#win-foot) to build this libary and run the examples.

 ## How to contribute